artemdudkin/responsive-image-for-static-site/README.md

 ```

 ## Usage
-Call it with two mandatory params: (1) folder of html files and (2) folder for set of cache files
+There are two mandatory params: (1) folder of html files and (2) folder for set of cache files

 ``` javascript
   rifs . cacheFolder